pman06/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 7-islower.py - A function that checks for lowercase character.

 8-uppercase.py - A function that prints a string in uppercase followed by a new line.

+9-print_last_digit.py - A function that prints the last digit of a number.